NLnetLabs/routinator/doc/manual/source/rtr-service.rst

 In this example we'll start Routinator's RTR server listening on the IP addresses 192.0.2.13 and 2001:0DB8::13 and use port 3324 to make sure it's not a priviledged port.

-Use the :option:`--rtr-tls` to indicate that this is a TLS connection and the :option:`--rtr-tls-cert` option to specify the path to a file containing the server certificates to be used.
-This file has to contain one or more certificates encoded in PEM format:
+First, indidate that you want a TLS connection with the :option:`--rtr-tls` option.
+Then use the :option:`--rtr-tls-cert` option to specify the path to a file containing the server certificates to be used.
+This file has to contain one or more certificates encoded in PEM format.
+Lastly, use the :option:`--rtr-tls-key` option to specify the path to a file containing the private key to be used for RTR-over-TLS connections.
+The file has to contain exactly one private key encoded in PEM format:

 .. code-block:: text

    routinator server --rtr-tls 192.0.2.13:3324 \
                      --rtr-tls [2001:0DB8::13]:3324 \
-                     --rtr-tls-cert "/path/to/rtr-cert.pem"
+                     --rtr-tls-cert "/path/to/rtr-cert.pem" \

-There is one additional option you can use.
-With :option:`--rtr-tls-key` you can specify the path to a file containing the private key to be used for RTR-over-TLS connections.
-The file has to contain exactly one private key encoded in PEM format.
+                     --rtr-tls-key "/path/to/tls-key.pem"

 SSH
 """